Written by Catalina Constantin (3rd year Journalism & Media student at DMU)

 Stress and mental health are inextricably linked.
 It can affect us in a variety of ways.
 What one person perceives as a difficult situation may be of little importance to another.
 Not all stress is harmful.
 Small amounts of tension might help you accomplish things in some instances.

 There are no right ways to go about life.
 Be patient but persistent.
 What works for some will not work for others.
 What matters is to try to meet your needs to enjoy life efficiently.
 It’s not easy.

 We all have our bad days and thoughts.
 You need to be able to filter through those thoughts.

 Speak with a friend or family member!
 If you need support, don’t be hesitant to ask for it.
 Keep an eye on how you’re feeling and don’t be afraid to contact your GP if things get too hard to bear.
-We offer mental health support to our tenants in houses from Health Assured.

 The first things I check when I’m having a rough day are my sleeping schedule, food, and water intake.
 Listen to your body.
 Nourish yourself.
 A beneficial diet to your physical health is equally relevant to your mental health.
 Take breaks.
 Allocate time to wind down.

 If I don’t have enough free time, I would usually consider a shower, stretching, going for a short walk, or doing some housework.
 Spending time in nature always helps.
 Regular exercise improves your self-esteem, ability to focus, sleep, and feel better.